BlyatBeauty/DNS-AdBlock/README.md

 ## Recommended Blacklists and More
 ### firebog.net
-[An excellent place to start, especially on a fresh pi-hole install.](firebog.net) Simply copy all the links that have a green tick (✔) into the Adlist group management tab on your pihole In case you didn't know, you can paste multiple adlist links at once into the Adlist group management, which will make your life much easier.
+[An excellent place to start, especially on a fresh pi-hole install.](firebog.net) Simply copy all the links that have a green tick (✔) into the Adlist group management tab on your pihole.

+In case you didn't know, you can paste multiple adlist links at once into the Adlist group management, which will make your life much easier.

 ### Regular Expressions (RegEx)